Pal Joey - International Settlement

 Then ...
 Joey first tries the Bella Pacific club at 560 Pacific, but the owner turns him away, saying ...
 "I'm running a girl show ... legs, not tonsils".

-... and Now, the club site today has a new building, addressed 560 and 564 Pacific, but past it the next door building, with the set-back entrance and fire escape balconies, is the original.
+... and Now, the club site today, offices at 560 and 564 Pacific, has been significantly remodeled in the original building but past it the next door building, with the set-back entrance and fire escape balconies, has retained the original exterior.

 Then ...
 He next tries a club with a middle eastern theme but it has run afoul of the law and has been closed down.
 This is the Arabian Nights, partially seen at far left in the first 'Then' image at the top of this post.